Definitions

 FLSA Regulations

-The Department of Labor (DOL) made changes related to the earnings thresholds necessary to exempt executive, administrative, or professional employees from the FLSA's minimum wage and overtime pay requirements and to allow employers to count a portion of certain bonuses (and commissions) towards meeting the salary level.
-Below are the new final rule standards specific to the administrative exemption:
+The Department of Labor (DOL) establishes thresholds necessary to exempt executive, administrative, or professional employees from the FLSA's minimum wage and overtime pay requirements and to allow employers to count a portion of certain bonuses (and commissions) towards meeting the salary level.
+The current standard salary level for the administrative exemption is $684 per week (equivalent to a $35,568 annual salary).

 Process for Hiring Letters of Appointments (Salaried) (New LOAs)